-So what do they do on these minimum days that is so important anyway.
-They say its for staff development, or in service days or some other code word that means they need to inconvenience parents for reasons that we just wouldn't understand.
-Can't they do this without going through the whole ritual of having the children come to school?
-I mean, it is actually easier for me to take a whole day off, or plan on sending them to daycare for the day than have to work some weird short day schedule and interrupt my day at 12:30 for nothing more than a teachers' meeting.
+So, what do they do on these minimum days that is so important anyway?
+The school calendar will say its for staff development, or in-service days or some other code word that means they need to inconvenience parents for reasons that we just wouldn't like or understand.
+Can't they have meetings and trainings without going through the whole ritual of having the children come to school?
+I mean, it is actually easier for me to take a whole day off and watch my own children at home, or plan on sending them to daycare for the day, than have some weird short day schedule and interrupt my day at 12:30 for nothing more than a group teachers' meeting.

 Don't get me wrong, I love teachers and they are definitely underpaid.
 Its not their fault that the school system is the way it is.
 It's our fault, the taxpayer.
 No one is rocking the boat.
 We all just sit there and let them continue in wasteful and antiquated policies made by school board members and politicians.
 They talk down to us "unejamacated" parents even though we speak from common sense.
 They don't want to hear new, creative, money saving ideas.
 They just want to please politicians and force good test scores.
 Good test scores don't mean that your kid is learning.
 It just means the teacher is good at prepping the kids for testing.